adoxner/OpnSwim/README.md

 OpnSwim
 =======

 Detects and labels pool and lanelines from an image.
+Please see final_report.pdf for a technical overview of methods and results.

 <h3>Input requirements</h3>
 - All corners of pool in image